BUNKEVER-JDEV/BUNKEVER-JDEV/README.md

 - 💞️ I’m looking to collaborate on my website
 - 📫 How to reach me: bunkever.jdev@jason-tie.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love Ava
+- ⚡ Fun fact: My dream is to cure cancer

 <!---
 BUNKEVER-JDEV/BUNKEVER-JDEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.